Background

 And this is one aspect of myriad, myriad manifestations of aggression.

-As when a narcissist is frustrated, like all of us by the way, 1939, there was a psychologist by the name of Dolot and he suggested the frustration, frustration, aggression hypothesis.
+As when a narcissist is frustrated, like all of us by the way, 1939, there was a psychologist by the name of Dollard and he suggested the frustration-aggression hypothesis.
 As a way we are frustrated, very often we become aggressive.
 The narcissist is no exception.

-The narcissist gets frustrated because he cannot obtain supply, because he's not in control, because he's not all powerful, because his brandyosity is challenged, because he feels like everyone else.
+The narcissist gets frustrated because he cannot obtain supply, because he's not in control, because he's not all powerful, because his grandiosity is challenged, because he feels like everyone else.
 So he's very frustrated.

-And because his partner, his spouse, his mate cannot resolve these issues.
 Don't forget the narcissist psychologically is a child and his intimate partner or spouse is his parent.
 He parentifies his significant other.
 He parentifies his intimate partner.

 And like every child, he expects his parent to solve the situation, to resolve, to propose something, to kind of make it go away.

 And when his partner fails to do so, there is a childish response equivalent to a tantrum, if you wish.
 There is enormous disillusionment, a breakdown of the idealization and idolization of the intimate partner.
 It's like a child being disappointed in his mother.

 This is coupled with objecting constancy.
-In other words, if the mother, the mother is transformed via a dynamic called splitting, defense mechanism called splitting, the mother, as represented by the spouse or the partner, is transformed from an all good mother to an all bad mother.
+In other words, the mother is transformed via a dynamic called splitting, defense mechanism called splitting, the mother, as represented by the spouse or the partner, is transformed from an all good mother to an all bad mother.
 She suddenly evil, persecutory, frustrating, how to get him, hateful, vengeful.
 He suddenly sees her all black, all wrong.

-Aggression.
-And aggression can wear many faults.
+And aggression can wear many forms.
 It could be sexual aggression.
 He could suddenly demand sex endlessly, or on the contrary, withhold sex.
 It could be physical aggression, beating, violence, literally.
 It could be verbal aggression, which is the most common form of psychological aggression, perniciously and in subtle ways undermining the sanity and the functioning of his spouse, for example, via constant gas lighting.
 It could be silent treatment.
 It could be even overt threats.
 You just wait until this is over.
 I'll show you.

 So the narcissist creates a toxic brew, a toxic environment.
 And this is the only thing that grows exponentially, not the pandemic.
 Gradually, it becomes impossible to survive in such an environment.

-And the victim needs to adopt a strategy that I call background noise strategy.
-It is counterproductive to adopt any of the classical strategies because they will only enhance the narcissist's frustration.
+It is counterproductive to adopt any of the classical strategies because they will only enhance the narcissist frustration.

 If you mirror the narcissist, it will render him violent.
 If you go gray rock, the narcissist will perceive it as intentional frustration and will become even more aggressive.
 If you provide too much narcissistic supply, it will enhance his paranoia.
 If you're becoming too solicitous, too complimentary, if you flatter him too much, he will begin to suspect that you're trying to manipulate him.
-It will enhance his persecutory ideation.
+It will enhance his persecutory and paranoid ideation.

-So the only technique in such a situation is background noise.
-Background noise simply means that you are there for the narcissist.
-You cater to his wishes and his demands, but you do so in a way that renders you a non-entity.
 He asks you a question, you answer only that question.
 You don't initiate, you don't diverge.
 He demands something you provided.
 He doesn't talk to you, you don't talk to him.
 He never initiated.

 You're there like some kind of white background noise.
-Younoise.

 You respond fully.
 You don't disengage.
 You don't challenge.
 You don't disagree.
 You don't criticize.
 You don't provide advice.
 You don't volunteer.
 You don't initiate.
 You don't exist.
 You deny your own existence.
+You go into suspended animation.
+You become a non-entity, but a responsive non-entity, kind of a smartphone app if you wish.

 So you should be the same as a victim.
 You should be there for the narcissist, but not too much.
 You should respond, but with imbalance.
 You should take care of needs, but without initiating.
 You should not nag, definitely.
 Stay away.
 Keep out of sight.